Skip to contents

 Examples

 Let's use the exibble dataset to create a simple, two-column gt table (keeping only the num and currency columns).
 Styles are added with tab_style() in two separate calls (targeting different body cells with the cells_body() helper function).
-With the cell_fill() helper funciton we define cells with a "lightblue" background in one instance, and "gray85" in the other.
+With the cell_fill() helper function we define cells with a "lightblue" background in one instance, and "gray85" in the other.

 exibble |>